 Do I need it?
 If I do, could I do it more cheaply?

 This may mean having the self-discipline to cut out cinema trips and expensive Christmases, half-compromises like switching Sky for Freeview, or stopping costly holidays abroad in favour of holidaying at home.

 See the stop spending guide for full help.

-If you're asset rich but income poor, then consider flogging things you don't use or need to get the books to balance.
-Of course it's a one-off, but hopefully you can use the money to repay debts or get your savings back together.
+If you're asset rich but income poor, then consider flogging things you don't use or need.
+Of course these sales are one-offs, but hopefully you can use the money to repay debts or get your savings back together.

-This may be selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles).
+It could include selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles.
 If you've got it and don't use it, consider flogging it.